xldenis/xav.io/content/blog/filter-proof.md

 ```

 When you want to formally verify a program you must start by giving it a specification.
 One of the great annoyances of formal verification is how precise that specification needs to be: in general your specification should describe *every possible input-output pair* to your program.
 In specific circumstances, you may be able to prove a looser specification if you know your program will only be used in specific ways but in the case of a library function like `filter`, you really don't know how it'll be used so you need to assume the worst.

 The need to fully describe a program is where a lot of the complexity of verification comes in.
-Verifiers live in a very manichean world, there are no degrees of truth, a program is either correct or it is not, and the merest incorrectness will be turned against you breaking your entire proof.
+Verifiers live in a very manichean world, there are no degrees of truth, a program is either correct or it is not, and the most trivial incorrectness will be the downfall of the whole proof.
 <!-- give an example / explain why -->
 We can't satisfied to with describing the happy or even the unhappy-paths, but _everything_ down to the most minor integer overflow must be accounted for as any violation could invalidate some aspect of our specification.